Create Multiple Accounts in Your Tangem Wallet

 How Tangem implements multiple accounts

-Tangem's Multi-Accounts feature leverages this hierarchical structure, but with a slightly different implementation across EVM and non-EVM networks.
+Tangem's Multi-Accounts feature leverages this hierarchical structure, but implements it slightly differently across EVM and non-EVM networks.

 For EVM Networks (Ethereum, Polygon, Arbitrum, BSC, etc.):

-EVM networks use account-based models, where each account typically has one address.
+EVM networks use account-based models, in which each account typically has a single address.
 Tangem increments the last index (address_index) to create new accounts:

 Account 1: m/44'/60'/0'/0/0